ytakefuji/defense/README.md

 <img src='https://github.com/ytakefuji/defense/raw/main/result.png' width=640 height=480>

-# How to install milspend
+# How to install milspend on Linux, MacOS, or WSL on Windows
 You may need matplotlib library.

 $ pip install matplotlib

 $ pip install milspend

+# How to install milspend on Windows 11 and 10
+$ pip install milspend --force-reinstall --no-cache-dir --no-binary :all:

 # How to run milspend
 Milspend program allows user to specify up to four countries to plot military spending of the specified countries.